 However, the delay requirements of resource-consuming applications may vary significantly in EC.
 Take the intelligent transportation system as an example: real-time traffic information processing, which has a distinct peak period, requires a strict guarantee of low delay.
 On the other hand, the emergency only takes a short time to be processed with the exact delay requirement.
-Both of the above delaysensitive tasks are ideal scenarios for applying EC [7].
+Both of the above delay-sensitive tasks are ideal scenarios for applying EC [7].
 Therefore, how to efficiently allocate limited resources among multiple types of tasks is a critical issue in EC [8].
 The dynamic overbooking mechanism and pricing model are proposed in this paper to solve the above problem.
-The practice of renting idle resources again is called overbooking [9], [10], which aims to minimize resource waste during offpeak periods.
+The practice of renting idle resources again is called overbooking [9], [10], which aims to minimize resource waste during off-peak periods.
 Moreover, the pricing model provides proper billing methods for regular rental and overbooking.

 Existing research on the pricing model in EC mainly focuses on homogeneous tasks and single billing model.
 Bittencourt et al. [11] describe the pricing model in EC and propose a general architecture.
 They discuss its components, interfaces, and interactions but do not give a practical algorithm.
 Zhang et al. [12] propose a hierarchical Stackelberg game based pricing strategy to achieve high utility with a 3-layer model in EC.
 However, the task request submitted by each user is the same.
 To fill in these gaps, a pricing model including on-demand, daily, auction, and spot billing methods is proposed.
 The first two billing methods are designed for regular rental, while the latter two are designed for overbooking.
 Compared with our previous work [13], a new spot billing method is proposed.
-Unlike the auction billing method, it has no maximum runtime limit.
-As long as the bid is higher than the current server's adjusted fee, users' tasks will be executed continuously, complementing the auction billing method.